Anthony Reynard Watson: Career

+Anthony Reynard Watson was born in Mobile, Alabama on March 3, 1957.

 Watson's career began with the group Return Ticket in Europe; he later toured with the group Praze.
 His eponymous album was released by Amherst Records in 1985, as well as such singles as Solid Love Affair, She Will Never Wait Forever, and Missing You Tonight.

-Watson met Marshall Thompson of the Chi-Lites' founder, and joined the group as lead vocalist in the late 1980s.
+After meeting Chi-Lites' founder Marshall Thompson, Watson joined the group as lead vocalist in the late 1980s.
 He would leave the Chi-Lites twice during the nineties, with his predecessor Frank Reed returning in his absence.
 9 Days of October was released during his first leave; after a return and re-exit, he worked on an album produced by Betty Wright that did not get released, entitled 'Ain't No End to the Rainbow'.

-He would continue to tour off and on with the Chi-Lites until 2002.

-He died on July 1, 2021 at the age of 64.
+Watson would continue to tour off and on with the Chi-Lites until 2002.
+He died on July 1, 2021, at the age of 64.